 Mobile Shopping

-According to data from Statista, online purchases made with smartphones account for more than $345 billion in retail sales.
+According to Statista data, online purchases made with smartphones account for more than $345 billion in retail sales.

-One big reason why your e-commerce website needs to be mobile-friendly.
-Another is that retail buying through mobile devices accounts for almost 54% of online orders, according to Statista.
-So smart companies are creating a mobile-friendly e-commerce experience.
+Your e-commerce website needs to be mobile-friendly for one big reason.
+According to Statista, retail buying through mobile devices accounts for almost 54% of online orders, so smart companies are creating a mobile-friendly e-commerce experience.

 Automated Commerce and Voice Technology

 A report from Coupon Follow, the retail coupon code tracker, found that nearly half of millennials have used voice technology to buy items online.
-Someone might add an item to their online shopping cart by calling out to Alexa or Amazon Echo.
+For example, someone might add an item to their online shopping cart by calling out to Alexa or Amazon Echo.

 While not everyone uses smart speakers to order online, a sizeable number of these device owners do.
 Adobe Digital Insights report found that 32% of smart speaker owners use their devices to compare product prices.
 This can have a big influence on consumers’ purchasing decisions.